November 17, 2011

-It also includes a stopgap spending resolution that will keep the government running until December 16.
-The last continuing resolution expires Friday at midnight, and had Congress not passed this measure, the government would have partially shut down.
+Lawmakers are under pressure to pass the measure by Friday because it also includes a stopgap spending resolution that will keep the rest of the government running until December 16.
+The last continuing resolution expires Friday at midnight and without a new one, the government will partially shut down.

 Bart Chilton, a Democratic CFTC commissioner, told Reuters and POLITICO earlier this week that restraining the agency’s resources in the outlined format would squash its ability to police Wall Street.